-The Mindfulness-Based Stress Reduction Workbook covers many different techniques we can use, both during meditation and outside of meditation, in order to facilitate greater awareness in our lives and during our daily actions.
+The Mindfulness-Based Stress Reduction Workbook is a helpful guide that covers many different techniques in mindfulness.
+It includes exercises we can practice during meditation, but also outside of meditation by adding more awareness to our daily actions.

 The main goal is to become more aware of our thoughts, feelings, and behaviors as they take place in the present moment.
 And when we become more aware of these things, we can live more consciously and better adapt to our environment and situation.

-One of the techniques in the book is a very short exercise called STOP.
+One of the techniques in the book is a very short exercise called a STOP Meditation.
 This is a technique we can use at any point in our day to help remind ourselves what we are doing.
 It’s a very simple and easy exercise to practice.

 How to Practice STOP Meditation

 - STOP what you’re doing.

 - TAKE a few deep breaths, focusing on the sensations of your breathing.
 This helps reconnect you with the present moment and also creates a buffer between your thoughts and your actions.